Our Own Green Team Videos

 “Dawn to Garden” project: Dawn Mazzone‘s dream of being part of the Lawn to Garden movement comes true with help from Courtney and the West Chester Green Team.
 This project began on Feb.
 29, in conjunction with students from Professor Megan Schraedley’s Communications 400 class, way back when we were able to meet in person!
 See the first still wintry planning session here and then here how the garden took shape by early summer 2020.
-We’ll get back to it later to see the edible results from this first year of conversion.

 Click here to view the tour of Chris Pugliese‘s garden, which includes both veggies and flowers, with explanation of how the plantings have evolved over the years.
-The photo shows Chris explaining his recently installed raised beds.
+The photo shows Chris describing his recently installed raised beds.

 The Windon Community Garden is an inspiration in showing what a determined group of residents can do to create a shared garden out of what had been a field area.
 Their labor, raised beds, fertile soil, and excellent exposure to the sun are a great combination.
 Some of the produce is generously donated to a local food bank.
-The Windon community is happy to help those in need while bringing their own community together through their shared love of gardening.
+The Windon community is happy to help those in need while bringing their own community together through their shared love of gardening.View the video here.

-Sallie Jones landscaped her own flower and veggie garden in West Chester out of former lawn and a sloping back yard.
+Sallie Jones landscaped her own flower and veggie garden in West Chester out of former front lawn and a sloping back yard.
 See her garden tour with her interviewer Courtney in the video here.
 This is one of the Borough’s more varied and space-economical gardens, with its own 700-gallon underwater tank storing rainwater!
 In the photo, Sallie points out some of her herbs and succulents.

 Susan Frens‘s Marvelous Medicinal Garden (and much more)!
 Susan has put together a wonderful medicinal garden, full of many different herbs and vegetables.
 She also has a lush paradise in her backyard with bamboo and many other plants.
 One keynote is the rooftop garden above her garage, populated with heat- and drought-resistant low-maintenance sedum.
 She is paving the way for sustainable living and we hope her garden will inspire you to go green as well!
+View the video here.

 In this installment of the Virtual Garden Tour, we explore Vicki Stone‘s home garden and take a look at the myriad of plants she raises.
 Vicki specializes in horticulture, and you can truly tell she enjoys her work by the many different varieties that inhabit her backyard.
 We hope Vicki’s garden inspires you to grow in your own way!
+View here.